-King Alfred Motor Services was founded by Robert Chisnell Senior, who had many business interests in Winchester, including tobacconist shops, “Sausage Potato & Onion” restaurants and later a garage business.
+King Alfred Motor Services was founded by Robert Chisnell senior, who had many business interests in Winchester, including tobacconist shops, “Sausage Potato & Onion” restaurants and later a garage business.
 His first involvement with passenger transport was in 1915, using a variety of small motor vehicles to transport troops to and from various camps in the area (because his horses had been requisitioned for war work!).

 However, in the early days, there was competition from various other operators on some routes, especially those towards Stockbridge.
-Even after the Road Traffic Act of 1930 introduced service licensing, this road was also covered by another operator, which changed names and owners several times – successively Empress Coaches, Hants & Surrey, Holland’s Tours of Birmingham and, finally, Buddens.
+Even after the Road Traffic Act of 1930 introduced service licensing, this road was also covered by another operator, which changed names and owners several times – successively Empress Coaches, Hants & Sussex, Holland’s Tours of Birmingham and, finally, Buddens.
 King Alfred eventually had the route to itself when Buddens gave up in 1961.

 The 1930s were years of consolidation, resulting from the stability given by the Road Traffic Act.
-The first generation of vehicles gave way to a fleet of fine modern buses and coaches, with the first Double Decker being owned in 1942.
-The coaches were used for excursions, private hires and, from 1928 until 1932, on the London service which operated via Basingstoke and offered several hours in Central London.
+The first generation of vehicles gave way to a fleet of fine modern buses and coaches, with the first double decker being owned in 1942.
+The coaches were used for excursions, private hires and, from 1928 until 1932, on the London service which operated via Basingstoke and offered several hours in central London.

 By the time the Second World War broke out in September 1939, R Chisnell & Sons Ltd., as the company had become, was acknowledged as the local operator for Winchester, with an enviable reputation.
-The War, however, brought many difficulties – shortages of fuel, rubber, buses and staff.
-There were also lots of new passengers – servicemen based ay the many camps, evacuees, and war workers.
+The war, however, brought many difficulties – shortages of fuel, rubber, buses and staff.
+There were also lots of new passengers – servicemen based at the many camps, evacuees, and war workers.
 As a result, several Ministry of Supply specification buses were bought.
 These were ‘Utility’ designed and featured amongst other things wooden seats (although thankfully these were later replaced!).

-Robert Chisnell Senior died on 5th June 1945, after which his two sons continued to run the company.
+Robert Chisnell senior died on 5th June 1945, after which his two sons continued to run the company.
 They were known as “Mr Bob” and “Mr Fred”.
 The early post-war years were a busy time for all bus operators.
-This was an era when fuel was severely rationed, powered was often cut and there was as yet no television – sometimes a bus was the only warm bright place to be!
+This was an era when fuel was severely rationed, power was often cut and there was as yet no television – sometimes a bus was the only warm bright place to be!

 But the 1950s saw the start of increased motoring.
 Winchester’s notoriously narrow streets were soon choked with traffic.
 Often, it would be nothing to take twenty minutes to travel from the Broadway to City Road.
 The queue for the traffic lights at Southgate Street often started at Ghosts Corner.
 In such circumstances the provision of a regular timetable became a nightmare and staff found conditions strenuous and unattractive.